 Catch 22 seeks Prescott fugitive

-Today is Day 18 of Yavapai Silent Witness’ Catch 22 Program.
-Law enforcement is looking for fugitive Trenton James Walker.
+It’s Day 21 of Yavapai Silent Witness’ Catch 22 Program.
+Today Yavapai County Law Enforcement is asking for the public’s help in locating fugitive Gabriel Osorio-Jaramillo.

-On two separate occasions in November and December of 2019, Walker was observed selling methamphetamine in the Dewey and Prescott areas.
-On Jan.
-15, 2021, a Prescott Police officer contacted Walker during a traffic stop and took him into custody for these crimes.
+On Dec.
+3, 2007, Osorio-Jaramillo met with four girls ranging from 13-14 years of age and took them to Goldwater Lake.
+While at the lake, Osorio-Jaramillo separated one of the 13-year-olds from the group and fondled her repeatedly.
+He was aware of the girls’ ages at the time.
+He was later convicted of child molestation and sex abuse and sentenced to 2.5 years in the Arizona Department of Corrections.
+He was later released on probation and has now violated his probation.

-Walker was charged with four counts of possession of dangerous drugs for sale and has since failed to appear in court.
-He now has an arrest warrant with a $25,000 bond in addition to a warrant for possession of drug paraphernalia.
+Osorio-Jaramillo is wanted on a nationwide extraditable probation violation warrant stemming from those charges.
+He is described as a 40-year-old Hispanic male, 5 –foot-10, 150 pounds with brown hair and brown eyes.
+He also has a tattoo of a large cross on his left upper arm.
+His last known address was in the 500 block of First Street in Prescott.

 - Cottonwood’s first economic director dies, remembered as ‘amazing leader’